Laguna–Then and Now

 Description automatically generated

-Charlie and my mom chatted.
+My mom got out of the car, and she and Charlie chatted.
 I played with the blinker on the steering column, pretending to drive, when something caught my eye.
 I turned to look at the tent.
 The sides sucked in as if it were a living, breathing beast.
 Then, without warning, the tent exploded, exhaling fire high into the air.
-I watched a scene my mind could not quite comprehend.
+I watched a scene my mind could not comprehend.
 What I did realize all too soon was that my dad was still inside.
+We all saw it.
+My mom turned and ran toward the tent, shouting my dad’s name.
+Charlie grabbed her back.
+Just as suddenly, he took out his pocket knife and began cutting gashes into the canvas so there would be a means of escape if my Dad could find the holes.
+The fire burned Charlie as he kept slicing into the tent.

-The flames darted higher, and my mother screamed my dad’s name.
+The trench underneath was engulfed in flames.
+Inside the car, Duane, Jeannie, Larena and I were four stoic soldiers.
+No one moved.
+The flames darted higher.
+“Ronald,” my mother’s voice tried to rise above the roar of the burning tent.
+She repeated his name over and over until all that came out was a ragged rasping.
 In the car, we held our collective breath.
 Suddenly a charred and blackened form staggered from the inferno.
 He couldn’t have been in there that long, but his appearance said otherwise.

-Dad sat in the back with my brother, Duane, and my sister, Larena.
-My oldest sister, Ragina, got up front with mom and me.
+Dad sat in the back with my brother Duane and my sister Larena.
+My oldest sister Jeannie had moved up front with mom and me.
 Dad kept talking, his words fast, repetitive.
 He’d gasp, then he’d whistle.
 His body shivered and shook.
 He was cold, but couldn’t stand anything near his burned skin.
 The flesh on his fingers hung in loose ribbons.
 I looked back at him.
-Like a slow movie frame, that moment pressed into my mind with the smell of burning flesh, skin hanging off of his hands, his once handsome face, red and swollen, and now unrecognizable.
+Like a movie in slow motion, the moment pressed into my mind: the sight of burned skin hanging off of his hands; his once handsome face, red and swollen, now unrecognizable.
+The sickening stench of cooked flesh mixed with the singed hairs of the horse blanket.
+He kept saying, “It’s going to be okay, kids.
+Don’t worry about your old dad.”
+Instinctively, I knew nothing would be okay.
+The stone had crashed through the surface of the pond, the waves rushed and roiled out hard and fast.
+The grave repercussions of this one incident would echo in our lives for years to come.

+We made it to Alamogordo, never passing the ambulance that Charlie called.
+Later we heard that they had taken a different road, which can happen in the country.
 My memory is vague after that.
 I was five.
-But I do remember my Grandma Mame being with us.
+But I do remember my Grandma Mayme being with us.
 We were sitting on the lawn of the hospital, and it was dark.
-Mame said, “look up at that window.
+Mayme said, “look up at that window.
 That is where your dad is, and you need to say a prayer for him.”
-It’s hard for a five year old to know what to say to God when your dad has just walked through fire.
+It’s hard for a five year old to know what to say to God when your Dad has just walked through fire.
 In a moment like that I should have cried.
-As far as I know, none of us cried then, or ever.
+Mayme did.
+This was her child.
+As far as I know, none of my siblings moved, cried, or questioned.
+We were stuck in a moment where we just waited and watched.

-After almost a year of hospitals and skin grafts, my dad finally came home.
-He had third degree burns over 90% of his body.
+After almost a year of hospitals and skin grafts, my dad finally came home for good.
+He had third degree burns over ninety percent of his body.
 He had no hair, no eyebrows, and barely any eyelids.
 Skin had been grafted to rebuild his nose.
 I wanted to run up and hug him, but my mother stopped me.
 “You can’t; it’s too painful.”
+The new skin on his hands continually cracked and bled.
+Eventually his hair grew back, but his nose looked like stretched putty.
+Raised patchy welts (which would later become raised patchy scars) covered his arms and legs.
+His skin was a mottled red and pasty white.
+It would be years and many surgeries later before he healed physically.
+Mentally, the process would falter.

 He stayed home for some time after the accident.
 When my mom went to work, my dad felt like half a man.
 Then came the assumptions that she couldn’t face his appearance, then accusations that she wanted someone else.
 When a person’s identity is torn away, they say and do hurtful things.
 He had lost who he was.
 That handsome and physically strong man was now weak and broken.
 His insecurities mounted day by day.
 When my mom worked late, we stayed with dad, and I dreaded his sulking, surly tirades.
 After the fire, he could be quite mean.